cp/old-blog/about.md

 ###About this blog

 This blog is powered by [Jekyll](https://github.com/mojombo/jekyll) and hosted on a [Linode](http://linode.com).
-I have not published the code behind this website just yet, but plan to in the future.
-In the meantime, feel free to contact me if you need help setting up your own Jekyll blog.
+The source code is [on Github](https://github.com/ColbyAley/ColbyAley.com).
+Feel free to contact me if you need help setting up your own Jekyll blog.

 I have used [Wordpress](http://wordpress.org) for years, but recently switched to Jekyll because of speed and simplicity.